No. Not Everything Is A Product

-First of all, I appreciate Dave’s involvement into the field as subject-matter.
-Being a CEO he doesn’t need to do this.
-But seems he is driven by true passion and it is fantastic to see this energy.
+First of all, I appreciate Dave's involvement in the field as a subject-matter contributor.
+Being a CEO, he doesn't need to do this.
+But he seems to be driven by true passion, and it is fantastic to see this energy.
 I wish other certification bodies had such a leader!

-Secondly, Dave’s definition of a product as an “abstraction of complexity” that contains multi-dimensional interests, investments and opportunities is a useful one.
-The contrast of project vs product model that he draw on his talk was well thought of.
+Secondly, Dave's definition of a product as an "abstraction of complexity" that contains multi-dimensional interests, investments, and opportunities is a useful one.
+The contrast of project vs. product model that he drew on his talk was well thought of.

 But!
 Here comes my analysis of the key idea of the talk: